 - Why can’t we seem to communicate?

 These are questions that couples ask.
 We, as marriage counselors and husband and wife, have struggled with these same issues personally and professionally.
 We know the frustration, fear, anger, and pain that intimacy can bring, as well as the joy and excitement.
 Our approach is non-judgmental as we guide you in your own self-awareness and teach you the skills of healthy communication, sometimes even focusing more on the process of communication than any specific content area.
 Truth is always the goal and getting to the truth in a loving way is the most valuable skill.

-We can help you explore specific issues, no matter how difficult, as your ability to communicate improves.
+In our private marriage counseling retreat with you, we can help you explore specific issues, no matter how difficult, as your ability to communicate improves.
 Our goal is for you to develop as healthy individuals within the relationship, as well as to support the growth and fulfillment of your commitment, whatever that might be.
 The challenge of any marriage is to balance the need to be an individual with a desire to be “one” with your spouse.
 With a good sense of self and effective communication skills, a healthy and balanced marriage ensues.